cpaul-mech/startup/notes.md

 ### Local Storage

 There are four main functions that you can use with LocalStorage, `setItem(name, item)`, `getItem(name)`, `removeItem(name)` and `clear()` I can see this as a simple way to create some localstorage of data that I can then use to display the username.
 You can only include data with type `string``number` or `boolean`.
 NOTE: open the `Application` tab of the dev tools and select `Storage > Local Storage` and then your domain name.
 With the dev tools you can add, view, update, and delete any local storage values.

+### Destructuring, SUPER IMPORTANT

+Okay this destructuring thing is pretty crazy, but it's kinda like getting multiple outputs from a python function, only you can do it with arrays, which is wild... i'm not exactly sure what to do about that.
+Anyways, the interesting thing is that React uses destructuring extensively.
+A brief list of things you can do with Destrucuting is as follows:

+- Selecting items with keys, or in order, from an object
+- Then you can use them as you see fit.
+- You can also specify properties that you want to pull from the source object.
+- Map names to new variables when you pull them from an object.
+- Default values can be provided for missing names.